Ripolin/klap/README.md

 - `spec.dn` (string, required): the LDAP Distinguished Name for the entry.
 The webhook validates DN syntax.
 - `spec.prune` (bool, default: true): when true the operator will delete the remote LDAP entry when the `Entry` resource is deleted.
-- `spec.force` (bool, default: false): when true the operator will force modifications to the remote entry even if they may lead to data loss (for example removing attributes).
+- `spec.force` (bool, default: false): when true the operator will force modifications to the remote entry even if they may lead to data loss (for example overriding or removing attributes).
 Use with caution.
 - `spec.attributes` (map[string][]string, optional): attributes reconciled on each update.
 Keys are LDAP attribute names; values are lists of strings.
-- `spec.initAttributes` (map[string][]string, optional): attributes applied only at creation time and not reconciled afterwards.
 - `spec.serverSecretRef` (SecretRef, required): reference to a `Secret` containing LDAP server connection details (see below).
 The webhook defaults the `namespace` to the Entry's namespace when omitted.
 - `spec.tlsSecretRef` (SecretRef, optional): reference to a `Secret` containing TLS CA material (`ca.crt`).
 Like `spec.serverSecretRef`, the webhook defaults the `namespace` to the Entry's namespace when omitted.